Nobody deserves to be abused, either physically or emotionally.

-Mentioned below are a few signs of mental abuse in a relationship
+Here are a few glaring signs of mental abuse in a relationship

-If you feel you are subjected to any of these, you need to confront your partner about it, talk to a friend or simply leave this toxic relationship before it leads to a disaster.
+If you feel you are subjected to any of these signs of mental and emotional abuse, you need to confront your partner about the mentally abusive relationship, talk to a friend or simply leave this toxic relationship before it leads to a disaster.

 1. Your partner humiliates you every chance they get